christoff-buerger/racr/examples/examples-overview.md

   * The importance and benefits of dynamic dependencies for _incremental attribute evaluation_
   * How reference attribute grammar based analyses can be used to ease the development of _rewrite-based transformations_

+The example is accompanied by a peer-reviewed paper which motivates and explains these concepts:

+> Christoff Bürger.
+"Reference Attribute Grammar Controlled Graph Rewriting".
+> In: _Proceedings of the 2015 ACM SIGPLAN International Conference on Software Language Engineering_.
+> ACM, October 2015, pages 89-100.

 **Objective:** Self-contained, easy and fast to understand introduction to RAG-controlled rewriting; overview of essential _RACR_ features.
  * Specification, query and rewrite functions
  * Abstract syntax graph memoization